Postdoctoral Fellowship Training Program

 Fellowships which offer experiences in Integrated Primary Care/Behavioral Health are clearly noted on the Available Fellowships page.

-The postdoctoral fellowship program is listed as a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
+The Postdoctoral Fellowship Training Program is listed as a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).

 Clinically focused fellowships in the Adult, Child, Health Psychology/Behavioral Medicine, and Neuropsychology tracks are accredited by the American Psychological Association (APA).

-The Brown Clinical Psychology Training Consortium is a member of the Academy of Psychological Clinical Science (APCS).
+The Brown Clinical Psychology Training Consortium is a member of the Academy of Psychological Clinical Science (APCS) and promotes a clinical science approach to training.